Hiking Project Logo

 From the Silver Bridge, the route traces the river for 1.2 miles.
 In full sun, with nothing but dark rock to reflect the sun's every ray, this is the most brutal part of the journey back.
 But pulling into the depths of the Bright Angel Canyon, respite can be found in the deep shadows it casts.

 The next mile follows Pipe Creek at an easy grade.
-But to find access to the higher elevations, 0.5 miles of switchbacks, known as Devil’s Corkscrew, ascend the Vishnu Basement rocks of the inner canyon.
-But the climb isn’t over yet.
+But to find access to the higher elevations, 0.5 miles of switchbacks, known as Devil's Corkscrew, ascend the Vishnu Basement rocks of the inner canyon.
+But the climb isn't nearly over yet.
 The switchbacks loosen, and over another half mile in callous heat, the trail wraps west to meet with Garden Creek, and an unexpected oasis.

-Leveling, the trail widening, the hardest, hottest part of the day comes to an end as you leave the “Death Zone” behind.
-Running water and falls cascade downcreek, and the trail grows busier with campers lucky enough to score a permit for a night under these stars.
+Leveling, the trail widening, the hardest, hottest part of the day comes to an end as you leave the "Death Zone" behind.
+Running water and falls cascade down creek, and the trail grows busier with campers lucky enough to score a permit for a night under these stars.

 From here, the final 1.5 miles climb a little over 1,100 feet to break through the Coconino Sandstone and find the rim once again.